ellypeop/Dissertation/README.md

 Startes results and analysis, completed "author observations" and tomorrow can focus on applying digrams to a "good modelling language" checklist - sources in the UML @Classroom can provide this.

+### 22/11/2024

+Working on results and analysis, realised I'd made a mistake with my classification of the minimize class for QUML, had to go through diss and diagrams to update so correct.
+Will post emails I sent to Carlos as explanation:

+#### Email 1

+Hi Carlos,

+I have a question about the Q-UML core principles, and I would like to make sure I've understood them correctly in the context of IBM's VQE Qiskit tutorial.

+The classical optimiser takes the user-defined cost function as a parameter.
+The cost function contains the code that will execute the estimation of the quantum circuit and handle quantum information.
+I've correctly defined the cost function as a quantum element.

+I need to confirm whether the classical optimiser would also be considered quantum.
+So far, I have classed it as quantum.
+Following the Q-UML design principles, I believe that because it contains the quantum cost function in its parameters, it is "upgraded" to a quantum element following the Quantum Supremacy design principle.
+I doubt myself; however, as the input and output for the classical optimiser, all remain as classical information.

+I've attached the class diagram using the Q-UML notation, which shows that the cost function has a shared aggregation relationship with the classical optimiser.
+Even if it might not fall under Quantum Supremacy, possibly Quantum Aggregation as the classical optimiser is composed of a quantum object having the cost function passed as a parameter.

+I've defined the design principles of quantum supremacy and quantum aggregation as follows:

+Quantum Supremacy: If an object does not use any quantum information for its design, interactions or relationships with other objects, it will always remain classical.
+It will be upgraded to quantum when it requires even one quantum element.

+Quantum Aggregation: An object composed of at least one other quantum object will be labelled as quantum.

+I appreciate you may be busy (and it's a Friday evening!), but I would appreciate it if you could advise as soon as possible.
+If it should not be considered quantum, I must make considerable changes to my work.

+Many thanks,

+#### Email 2

+Hi again Carlos,

+Just to follow this up, I believe I was wrong in classifying the classical optimiser as quantum (which sounds obvious writing it out!).
+I am following up on the previous email with my own explanation, having gone over things.

+The classical optimiser having quantum elements passed to it in its parameters does not constitute it being composed of quantum elements- failing Quantum Aggregation design principle.

+The information it received from the cost function is classical and the information it gives to the parameters also remains classical.
+It does not require any quantum information for its design, interactions or relationships with other elements- failing Quantum Supremacy.

+Kind Regards,

+Elly

 ## Topics to Research

 - Mermaid